cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/health_and_medicine.md

 * Internet of Medical Things applications from watches to toothbrushes

 [slides](https://drive.google.com/file/d/1qqd-P0zvQY8MEZDdzuxS-DhObiMSyKRO/view?usp=sharing)

 {{< youtube "Sp9h_-bf_I8" >}}

 ## Part D: Impact of Covid-19

+This covers some aspects of the impact of COVID -19 pandedmic starting in March 2020

+* The features of the first stimulus bill
+* Impact on Digital Health, Banking, Fintech, Commerce -- bricks and mortar, e-commerce, groceries, credit cards, advertising, connectivity, tech industry, Ride Hailing and Delivery,
+* Impact on Restaurants, Airlines, Cruise lines, general travel, Food Delivery
+* Impact of working from home and videoconferencing
+* The economy and
+* The often positive trends for Tech industry

 [slides](https://drive.google.com/file/d/1UjBvb6LnKZ8xzHlZhLe5TlDIme00G83v/view?usp=sharing)

 {{< youtube "E6EIZr6L7x4" >}}

 ## Part E: Covid-19 and Recession

+This is largely outdated as centered on start of pandemic induced recession. and we know what really happenmed now.
+Probably the pandemic accelerated the transformation of industry and the use of AI.

 [slides](https://drive.google.com/file/d/1sbEVK_RQdBuOmx-J8WYoYo7LhGXIp99e/view?usp=sharing)

 {{< youtube "fGdyC3SVA1s" >}}

 ## Part F: Tackling Covid-19

+This discusses some of AI and digital methods used to understand and reduce impact of COVID-19

+* Robots for remote patient examination
+* computerized tomography scan + AI to identify COVID-19
+* Early activities of Big Tech and COVID
+* Other early biotech activities with COVID-19
+* Remote-work technology: Hopin, Zoom, Run the World, FreeConferenceCall, Slack, GroWrk, Webex, Lifesize, Google Meet, Teams
+* Vaccines
+* Wearables and Monitoring, Remote patient monitoring
+* Telehealth,  Telemedicine and Mobile Health

 [slides](https://drive.google.com/file/d/17mYnNxsoLWJ682aDXyJ7HjR1caxYesZj/view?usp=sharing)